Logo Universität Bayreuth

 Uni Bayreuth goes Australia

-The University of Bayreuth has many productive and long-term partnerships with universities and non-university research institutions in Australia.
+The University of Bayreuth has numerous productive and long-term partnerships with universities and non-university research institutions in Australia.
 Our researchers, faculty, and students experience a high level of support and guidance, especially through our overseas office in Melbourne.
 Come discover your new home away from home!

 Cooperation in research and teaching for the long haul